-1. The first step is to find the list of sponsoring company or employer who offer H1B or work sponsorships to foreign workers.
+1. The first step is to find the list of sponsoring company or employer who offer H1B or work sponsorship to foreign workers.

 If you’re currently in the US as a student on an F1 visa, you should check with your employer as to whether or not they can sponsor you on an H1B visa.